 Off-campus study should be a demonstrated part of your academic study at Franklin & Marshall College.
-Students should work with their Off-Campus Study Adviser and faculty adviser to ensure that courses taken off-campus can receive credit at F&M. Read on for guidance about course selection, credit translation, grades and transcripts.
+Students should work with their Off-Campus Study Advisor and Academic/Faculty Advisor to ensure that courses taken off campus can receive credit at F&M. Read on for guidance about credit transfer, course selection, grading policies, and transcripts.

 - How many courses do I need to take on my program?

 - Where do I find courses that might be available on my program?

 - My program requires an orientation course -- is this appropriate for credit at F&M?